Are These The Most Dangerous Roads In The UK?

 How to avoid an accident

 High speeds, sharp bends and dangerous junctions all contribute to road fatalities – and that’s before you factor in low visibility and adverse weather conditions.
 The best way to stay safe on the road is to simply adhere to the rules, pay attention to speed limits and warning signs, and be aware of what’s going on around you.
+This is particularly important advice more motorcyclists following stats released by Smith Jones Solicitors.

 If you can anticipate what’s going on on the road ahead, you’re much less likely to be involved in a smash.
 Always read the road ahead to try and anticipate potential hazards up ahead, drive at a speed that gives you a sufficient stopping distance and always adapt your driving to allow for the conditions.